MatAtBread/ApiPublisher/README.md

 	success <<= myAsyncFunction(...arguments...) ;

-and declares as:
+and declared as:

 	async-function myAsyncFunction(...arguments...) {
 		return success(...result...) ;
 	}

 Full details can be found at [https://www.npmjs.org/package/nodent].
 Note the use of Nodent to generate funcback patterned calls is entirely optional.
-Within this README, Nodent is used for the example for brevity.
+Within this README, Nodent is used in some of the examples for brevity.

 Declaring an API for remoting
 -----------------------------

 Simply collect together the funcback calls in an object:

 	var myAPI = {
 		doSearch:async-function(term) {
 			var result = {} ;